tomsterBG/short/components/README.md

 # About

-This is the meat.
-Here are the scripts you need and want to use in your own projects.
+This is part of the meat.

+Components for usage in other projects.

 Everything should be well documented so open the in-engine documentation for each script.

-The components are intended to be black boxes.
+The components are like black boxes.
 No need to worry about what's inside.
-This makes project development less error-prone.
+This makes project development simpler and more bug-free.

 # Other